 Gregory VIII was Pope from October to December

 Jerusalem falls to the Muslims

-The al-Asqu mosque was returned to Islam.
+Jerusalem fell to the Muslims and the al-Asqu mosque was returned to Islam.
 The Muslims allowed four Christian Priests to hold services in the Church of the Holy Sepulchre.
-This was opposed to the first Crusaders who since they first captured the city in 1099 had treated Jerusalem as theirs alone.
-The Muslim leader was Al-Malik al-Nasir Salad ed-Din Yusuf (Saladin).
+This was in contrast to the first Crusaders who since they first captured the city in 1099 had treated Jerusalem as theirs alone.
+The Muslim leader was Al-Malik al-Nasir Salad ed-Din Yusuf also known as Saladin.

 Pope Urban dies

 When Josias, the Archbishop of Tyre, reached Rome and the Papel Court he informed Pope Urban III of the disaster at Hattin.
-The Pope was is poor health and the news was too much for him to bare.
+The Pope was is poor health and the news was too much for him to bare ahd he died.
 Gregory VIII was elected as Pope but his reign only lasted for two months.
 Gregory died on 17th of December at Pisa.